 In December 2012, Internet Patents Corporation ("IPC") filed a patent infringement lawsuit against the Company in the United States District Court for the Northern District of California, seeking a judgment that the Company has infringed a patent held by IPC.
 The Company received the related summons and complaint from IPC in March 2013.
 In September 2013, the court dismissed a related case because it found that the patent is invalid, and on the same date, the court issued IPC an Order to Show Cause that the lawsuit against the Company should not be dismissed.
 In October 2013, IPC filed a response to the order and the court subsequently dismissed the case against the Company.
-In November 2013, IPC filed a Notice of Appeals to the United States Court of Appeals for the Federal Circuit.
-While the Company denies IPC's claims, there can be no assurance that the Company will prevail in this matter and any adverse ruling may have a significant impact on its business and operating results.
+In November 2013, IPC filed a Notice of Appeal to the United States Court of Appeals for the Federal Circuit.
+While the Company denies IPC's claims and believes that the probability of any loss is remote, there can be no assurance that the Company will prevail in this matter and any adverse ruling or settlement may have a significant impact on its business and operating results.
 In addition, regardless of the outcome of the matter, the Company may incur significant legal fees defending the action until it is resolved.
-The Company has determined that the probability of any loss is remote.